FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 **Step1**:Set the tool coordinate system to calibrate the tool size and attitude of the welding gun.

-.. warning:: The values on the interface are examples only, and the actual tool status shall prevail.
+.. note:: The values on the interface are examples only, and the actual tool status shall prevail.

 .. image:: coding/246.png
    :width: 6in